 Given by The Priddy Family, including the Hanley Family Outdoor Classroom, Given by The Hanley Family

 This room is equipped with a 3D printer and vinyl cutter, as well as assorted robotics and general making supplies and tools.

-Students in 6th grade will study Design Thinking in this room; 7th graders will take Connected Technology.
+Students in 6th grade study Design Thinking in this room; 7th graders take Connected Technology.
 These classes use Design Thinking protocol to create structures, design items and projects, code in Scratch, and interact with external electronic devices such as Makey Makeys and robotics.

 Given by The Christensen Family

 The building is home to 23 classrooms and labs.
 Each one has an accent color chosen to evoke natural colors from the outdoors.
 With so much natural light throughout the building—even in interior classrooms—these colors lend dimensionality and a sense of calm and coolness.

 Steelcase furnishings have been specially selected for each room, lounge space and hallway:

 Movable furniture and seating options in classes and labs support multiple modes of learning—discussion, small group, and lecture.
 They also provide options for students to assume alternative positions for their comfort, avoiding the rigid “row by column” settings of the past.
 Every seat can be “a good seat,” and such flexibility means that there’s not a set ‘front’ or ‘back’ of the classroom.

 Five meeting rooms offer a variety of set-ups for students to work together, collaborating via computer or for focused discussions.
 Wide hallways and open areas outside the classrooms and labs function as more than just transition spaces.
 They are designed for multiple active learning situations and for social use and informal interactions that provide opportunities for students to expand their thinking and develop meaningful relationships that exert a positive influence throughout life.
 Mentor time, conversation time, and socializing all give the mind a rest and helps students to develop.